 On imaging, they are characterized as well circumscribed cysts, with an imperceptible wall, displacing adjacent structures, and following the CSF pattern (hypodense on CT and hyperintense on T2 with FLAIR suppression on MRI).
-They can also have a remodelling effect on the adjacent bone.
+They can also have a remodeling effect on the adjacent bone.

-In a retrospective cohort study of 48 417 patients who underwent neuroimaging arachnoid cysts were identified in 661 patients (1.4%) with a statistically significant male predilection 4.
+In a retrospective cohort study of 48,417 patients who underwent neuroimaging, arachnoid cysts were identified in 661 patients (1.4%) with a statistically significant male predilection 4.